tejaswinichile/covin/README.md

 checks covin slots and create beep sound

 ## Setup
-Clone the folder to your machine go to the folder : `cd covin`
+1. Clone the folder to your machine

+2. go to the folder : `cd covin`

-Note: run `chmod 777 ./bundle_install.sh` to execute the file
+3. Note: run `chmod 777 ./bundle_install.sh` to execute the file

-run: ./bundle_install.sh
+4. run: ./bundle_install.sh

+Then you hear a sound when the slot will be available